-You can synchronize any table that you have created from a shared data set.
-SeaTable synchronizes the data of the shared data set with the identical columns in the table.
-The values in these columns are overwritten if you or your group members have made changes to the shared data set since the last synchronization.
+You can synchronize any table that you have created from a common dataset.
+SeaTable synchronizes the data of the common dataset with the identical columns in the table.
+The values in these columns are overwritten if you or your group members have made changes to the common dataset since the last synchronization.

-If you want to update the tables linked to the shared data record, you can initiate synchronization in the individual tables on the user side (pull principle) or force it for all tables (push principle), provided you are authorized to do so as the creator of the shared data record.
+If you want to update the tables linked to the common dataset, you can initiate synchronization in the individual tables on the user side (pull principle) or force it for all tables (push principle), provided you are authorized to do so as the creator of the common dataset.
 As a user, you can perform synchronization manually in each table or set up automatic periodic synchronization.

-1. Click the triangle icon to the right of the name of a table created with a common record.
+1. Click the triangle icon to the right of the name of a table created with a common dataset.

 2. Click Synchronize with record.